-- Questions which are difficult - Questions which you do not think you can answer by reading the lecture handouts. - 1.
-I have bacteria growing in the laboratory.
+- Questions which are difficult - Questions which you do not think you can answer by reading the lecture handouts. - I have bacteria growing in the laboratory.
 I want to estimate the rate of mutation per generation.
 I count mutations after 1000 generations.
 I divide by the number of sites (base-pairs) and divide by 1000.

-Why is this fundamentally wrong?

-When is the approximation not too bad?

-2. Write down an expression for calculating evolutionary time based on the number of observed mutations using a k for the constant of proportionality based on the Jukes-Cantor model some constant, n{mut} is the number of mutations seen within n{res} base-pairs.

-3. I claim that you can estimate evolutionary time from $t = -k \ln \left(1 - \frac{4}{3} \frac{n{mut}}{n{res}} \right)$ where k is
+Why is this fundamentally wrong ?
+When is the approximation not too bad ? - Write down an expression for calculating evolutionary time based on the number of observed mutations using a k for the constant of proportionality based on the Jukes-Cantor model - 3.
+I claim that you can estimate evolutionary time from $t = -k \ln \left(1 \frac{4}{3} \frac{n{mut}}{n{res}}\right)$ where k is some constant, n{mut} is the number of mutations seen within n{res} base-pairs.

-This applies to DNA, but what would I have to change to have a similar expression for proteins?
+This applies to DNA, but what would I have to change to have a similar expression for proteins ?

-Population b has evolved from a for a time t_b and shows n_b mutations in n{res} base-pairs.
+- 4. Population b has evolved from a for a time t_b and shows n_b mutations in n{res} base-pairs.
 Population c has evolved for time t_c and shows n_c mutations.
-What is the ratio, $\frac{t_c}{t_b}$?

-- 4. You construct a phylogeny based on a protein sequence which is conserved in bacteria, fruit flies and humans.
-What are the bad assumptions that underlie the evolutionary distances? - 5.
-Describe a statistically-based measure for deciding if two aligned protein (or DNA) sequences are really related or if the similarity is purely a matter of chance.
+What is the ratio, $\frac{t_c}{t_b}$? - 5.
+You construct a phylogeny based on a protein sequence which is conserved in bacteria, fruit flies and humans.
+What are the bad assumptions that underlie the evolutionary distances ?

-- 6. I want to compare drug-like molecules, but they have different shapes and different number of atoms.
-Describe a method for measuring the similarity of any two molecules. - 7.
+- 6. Describe a statistically-based measure for deciding if two aligned protein (or DNA) sequences are really related or if the similarity is purely a matter of chance. - 7.
+I want to compare drug-like molecules, but they have different shapes and different number of atoms.
+Describe a method for measuring the similarity of any two molecules. - 8.
 I have collected information on organisms.
-My descriptors are - number of (legs + arms) N_l - length of digestive tract in meters L_d - mass of body hair (kg) m_h - average number of children per generation N_c - (a) write down a formula for Manhattan distance measure for comparing two kinds of organism - (b) write down a formula for a Euclidean distance measure comparing two kinds of organism - 8.
-I have a collection of data points and a similarity measure between every pair of data points.
+My descriptors are - number of (legs + arms) N_l - length of digestive tract in meters L_d - mass of body hair (kg) m_h - average number of children per generation N_c - (a) write down a formula for Manhattan distance measure for comparing two kinds of organism

+(b) write down a formula for a Euclidean distance measure comparing two kinds of organism

+- 9. I have a collection of data points and a similarity measure between every pair of data points.
 Write down in words and pseudocode how a k-means clustering method would put the objects into clusters.
-Use a diagram if it is helpful. - 9.
-Describe in words, pseudocode and a diagram if necessary an agglomerative cluster method. - 10.
+Use a diagram if it is helpful. - 10.
+Describe in words, pseudocode and a diagram if necessary an agglomerative cluster method. - 11.
 You have points in a two-dimensional space.
-Draw a diagram of points which would not be suitable for a cluster-joining method. - 11.
+Draw a diagram of points which would not be suitable for a cluster-joining method. - 12.
 Some cluster algorithms require that you can measure the similarity of clusters as well as individual points.
-Describe two sensible measures of cluster similarity. - 12.
+Describe two sensible measures of cluster similarity. - 13.
 You have microarray data for a set of DNA fragments under different conditions (normal, starvation, temperature stress, ...).
 You want to use a clustering algorithm to find which genes or DNA fragments behave in the same way.
-Describe a descriptor - 13.
-Name two criteria one could use to recognize secondary structure.
-Draw a diagram. - 14.
-I predict the secondary structure of a region of polypeptide to be
+Describe a descriptor - Name two criteria one could use to recognize secondary structure in protein structure.
+Draw a diagram.

----EEEHHEEE--
+15. I predict the secondary structure of a region of polypeptide to be ---EEEHHEEE--